devsu/docker-tao/README.md

 ## Usage

+The image is published in docker hub at devsu/tao.
 The easiest way to run tao is using docker-compose.

 1. Clone this repo (or just copy the files in the `example` folder).
 2. Modify the `tao/docker-compose.yml` and `tao/nginx` according to your needs.